fbpx

 The trees planted in these Miyawaki plots reflect the species composition of the surrounding forest ecosystem.
 Slowly, with these and other efforts, we’re restoring this decommissioned gravel pit back to a thriving environment.

-Our Ecological Project Coordinator has many other projects planned that will simultaneously contribute to the overall re-greening of our site, as well as provide demonstrable techniques and data that others can use to improve their spaces as well.
+Our Ecologist has many other projects planned that will simultaneously contribute to the overall re-greening of our site, as well as provide demonstrable techniques and data that others can use to improve their spaces as well.
 By sponsoring an acre of the Big Pit, you are directly supporting these restoration and reforestation projects.
-These donors receive a complimentary annual membership to The Food Hub, where we sell products made from the vegetables and herbs we grow on site in these restored areas, as well as recognition on our Big Pit donor board, an installation we’re adding in 2022 to the entrance of the Big Pit.